-- Commission Implementing Regulation (EU) 2016/1800 specifies, among others, in (1) its Annex, the correspondence of the relevant credit assessments issued by an external credit assessment institution ('ECAI') to the credit quality steps set out in Section 2 of Chapter I of Title I of Commission Delegated Regulation (EU) 2015/3 ('External credit assessments'). - (2)Following the latest amendments, by Commission Implementing Regulation (EU) 2020/744, to the Annex to Implementing Regulation (EU) 2016/1800 the quantitative and qualitative factors underpinning the credit assessments of some mappings have changed.
-In addition, some external credit assessment institutions (ECAIs) have extended their credit assessments to new market segments, resulting in new rating scales and new credit rating types.
-It is therefore necessary to update the mappings of the ECAIs concerned. - (3)After the adoption of Implementing Regulation (EU) 2020/744, two credit rating agencies have been registered in accordance with Regulation (EU) No 1060/2009 of the European Parliament and of the Council, while ECAIs for which Commission p.
-19).
+- (1) Commission Implementing Regulation (EU) 2016/1799 specifies, in its Annex III, the correspondence of the relevant credit assessments issued by an external credit assessment institution ('ECAI') to the credit quality steps set out in Section 2 of Chapter 2 of Title II of Part Three of Regulation (EU) No 575/2013 ('mapping'). - (2) Following the latest amendments, by Commission Implementing Regulation (EU) 2019/2028, to Annex III to Implementing Regulation (EU) 2016/1799, the quantitative and qualitative factors underpinning the credit assessments of some mappings in Annex III to Implementing Regulation (EU) 2016/1799 have changed.
+In addition, some ECAIs have extended their credit assessments to new market segments, resulting in new rating scales and new credit rating types.
+It is therefore necessary to update the mappings of the ECAIs concerned. - (3) Since the adoption of Implementing Regulation (EU) 2019/2028, additional credit rating agencies have been registered in accordance with Regulation (EC) No 1060/2009 of the European Parliament and of the Council while ECAIs for which Regulation (EU) 2016/1799 provided a mapping have been deregistered.
+As Article 136(1) of Regulation (EU) No 575/2013 requires the specification of mappings for all ECAIs, that Regulation